kythyria/rp-digimon-rainwings/NOTES.md

 Tamers are inherently matrix or spirit tamers: Being a tamer at all, having a digivice, connects you to the mon and that's the first stage of that evolution type.
 Hence why in Colon Joe can use Zudomon's hammer.
 But this has another side: digimon grow *differently* when they have a tamer.

-Ordinarily they were born from data and generally either stay as quite dedicated to a function, or become feral, the wild fauna or random encounters.
-Some reach a somewhat humanlike mindset and that gets you your villages and stuff.
 But with a human wrangling them, that human's interactions tend to add new code.
 In short, digimon are *very* impressionable, and it changes their very being.

 > S: I mean there's a bunch of mons that are basically feral, now imagine human interaction as adding "code" to said program with the human showing them kindness and love, or hatred and pain, and the mon is basically a sponge that expands their range of utilities not necessarily power-wise, but mental wise.
 That's why care mistakes are live-or-death vital to a digimon, you are basically imprinting them with code as an user.
 > ...You know, perhaps that's another reason human children are chosen rather than adults.
 > They kind of both grow together, and it's easier for children to think of digimon as their "beloved mascots/friends"
 > Ergo, reducing any occurrence of care mistakes that could turn the legendary Greymon supposed to save the world into a Machinedramon with the power of G O D

-The same link that lets this work also makes humans very tough: The mon protects them even if that couldn't have a physical basis (hence why colon Tai can stay on Greymon in fights).

 There's an obvious source of villains in this, a manipulative mon glomming on to a human to get the boost (bit of a gamble, if your human turns out to be virtuous rather than corruptible you run the risk of becoming a goody-two-shoes yourself) and then going all you have outlived your usefulness.
 The matrix of what's a care mistake is different for such a mon, too.
 Possibly these sorts of mons try to organise it based on one party "hiring" the other.